TheDynamicPunk/TheDynamicPunk/README.md

 ### I'm a Student, Developer and a Technology Enthusiast!!

 - 🔭 I’m currently working on [Links Later](https://linkslater.herokuapp.com/) and contributing to other Open Source Projects.
-- 🌱 I’m currently learning Backend Development.
+- 🌱 I’m currently learning ReactJS.
 - 👯 I’m looking to collaborate on [Links Later](https://github.com/TheDynamicPunk/links-later).
 - 🤪 Excited about Ryzen 5000 series ❤